 Although third-party funding is not prohibited under Japanese law, it is not common in Japan.
-However, the National Consumer Affairs Centre of Japan may provide security in place of an SQCO to prevent financial problems from discouraging the SQCO from filing a petition for an order for provisional seizure prior to the SQCO action (article 10(vii) of the National Consumer Affairs Centre of Japan, an Incorporated Administrative Agency Act).
+However, the National Consumer Affairs Centre of Japan may provide security in place of an SQCO to prevent financial problems from discouraging the SQCO from filing a petition for an order for provisional seizure prior to the SQCO action (article 10(vii) of the Act on National Consumer Affairs Centre of Japan (Act No. 123 of 2002)).